Brexit: Young people worried about losing human rights

 Amnesty International takes no position on Brexit.
 We are interested only in ensuring people’s rights and protections – something the government also says it wants in leaving the EU.

-We have already raised our own concerns with the government to ensure Brexit does not mean a roll back of rights, and we’ll continue to do so.
+We have raised our own concerns with the government to ensure Brexit does not mean a roll back of rights, and we’ll continue to do so.